Leave a Message

 Takeaway:

-Demand for your exact floor plan shapes your outcome more than general market averages.
+Demand for your exact floor plan shapes outcomes more than general market averages.

-Q: Can a less popular floor plan still sell well?
+Q: Can a less popular floor plan sell well in RMV?

 Example:

-A home with a less favored layout priced competitively attracts value-driven buyers.
+A Sendero home with a less favored layout priced below the popular model attracts value-driven buyers and sells in 14 days.

 Takeaway: